InformaticsMatters/okd-orchestrator/docs/source/index.rst

 on here.

-*   If you're new to the OKD Orchestrator, start by familiarising yourself with the :doc:`architecture` document.
+*   If you're new to the OKD Orchestrator, start by familiarising yourself with the :doc:`orientation` document.
 Then, before building your first cluster follow the :doc:`getting-started` guide
-*   Once you're setup follow the guide for your chosen cloud provider

-    *   For Amazon's cloud service read :doc:`getting-started-aws`

 .. _okd: https://www.okd.io
 .. _ec2: https://aws.amazon.com/ec2/